MauBERT: Universal Phonetic Inductive Biases for Few-Shot Acoustic Units Discovery: Related Work

 \paragraph{Multilingual Speech Representation Learning.} The field of multilingual speech processing has grown rapidly with large-scale semi- or self-supervised learning models that showed the potential for cross-lingual representation learning with little to no supervision \citep{wang2021unispeech, conneau2020unsupervised}.
 Recent studies have expanded language coverage \citep{babu22_xls-r}, diversified data sources \citep{pratap24_mms}, and improved efficiency \citep{zanonboito24_mhubert} and robustness to noise \citep{chen24_xeus}.
 These multilingual SSL models build upon foundational work in self-supervised speech representation learning \citep{baevski2020wav2vec, hsu21_hubert, chen_22_wavlm} and have been evaluated with multi-task frameworks like SUPERB \citep{yang21c_superb, shi23g_ml_superb}.
 Meanwhile, other studies have explored the impact of phonetically-informed targets on learnt representations and their cross-lingual transferability \citep{wang22m_interspeech, ma23b_interspeech, feng23_interspeech}.
 Inspired by the downstream framework of SUPERB, this work extends HuBERT-base for articulatory feature prediction.

 \paragraph{Articulatory Features in Speech Processing.} Early work established the use of articulatory features (AFs) in speech processing \citep{deng_91_hmm, elenius91_eurospeech, eide_93_lingfeats}, demonstrated that supervised learning can be used to automatically extract phonological features from raw (and continuous) speech \citep{papcun1992inferring, king00_phonfeats_rnn} and produced robust articulatory/phonological feature-based speech technologies \citep{kirchhoff1999robust, livescu2007articulatory, frankel2007articulatory}.
 The development of systematic feature inventories, particularly PanPhon \citep{mortensen16_panphon}, has provided practical computational tools for cross-linguistic analysis.
 This has enabled recent efforts to explore AFs in multilingual contexts, demonstrating their effectiveness for zero-shot multilingual speech synthesis \citep{staib20_interspeech} or showing their utility for cross-lingual speech recognition in low-resource languages \citep{feng23_interspeech}.
-In this work, we use the phone-level annotations of the VoxCommunis Corpus \citep{ahn22_voxcommunis} and leverage PanPhon to obtain feature-level annotations to predict.

 \paragraph{Evaluation of Speech Representations.} More specific subtasks have been developed as alternatives to downstream-based evaluation, offering clearer insights into unsupervised language learning.
 A prominent example is the ABX discriminability evaluation \citep{schatz16_phdthesis}, which assesses whether learnt representations can distinguish between different phonetic units in a way that reflects human perceptual boundaries.
 The Zero Resource Speech Challenge series \citep{versteegh2015zero, dunbar17_zerospeech} has systematically applied ABX evaluation to assess unsupervised speech representations, establishing benchmarks for phonetic discrimination across diverse languages and speakers.
 While ABX testing shows sufficient correlation with downstream performance to serve as a model comparison proxy, traditional ABX evaluation has not assessed other types of invariance, like speaking rate or speech style variations \citep{dunbar_22_zrc_lessons}.
 A recent extension has begun addressing this limitation by measuring context invariance \citep{hallap23_any-ctx}.
 The present work builds on this extension and adds the comparison between read and casual speech.